 Verishop saw the immense potential of the shoppable live stream and launched a new app called Shop Party, to meet this demand.
 On the app, users can hang out, explore products and shoppable content together, and purchase products.
 You can get in on the live stream action, too, by hosting a Shop Party for group shopping and educational lessons.

-Regardless of what platform your brand is focusing on, video content is simply unavoidable.
+Regardless of what platform your brand is focusing on, using video in e-commerce is simply unavoidable.
 Lest we forget, it literally killed the radio star.
 Learn how to make shoppable video work for you and your brand to fit into the modern landscape of e-commerce.
+Learn more about how to collect and wield this visual content below.